gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 console.log(greeting);
 ```

-That's fine for function expressions, but how can we do IIFEs with normal functions statements like this one:?
+That's fine for function expressions, but how can we do IIFEs with normal function statements like this one:?

 ```javascript
 function name() {